 Cynthia Moral is the Office Administrator and Bookkeeper for MA, providing support to all staff and office operations, as well as management of vendor accounts.
 Before joining Morris Adjmi Architects in 2007 she was a bookkeeper for a property management office in Queens and an assistant controller at a restaurant in Midtown Manhattan.
 Cynthia graduated from Plaza Business Institute where she earned an Associate Degree in Accounting.

-Ludmilla Raphaël is a Project Architect at MA.
-Born and raised in Aix-En-Provence, France, she has worked for various architecture firms in France including Rudy Ricciotti and du Besset-Lyon architectes urbanistes, as well as the New York-based firms SLCE and Imrey Culbert.
+Ludmilla Raphaël is an architect at MA, born and raised in Aix-En-Provence, France.
+She has worked for various architecture firms in France including Rudy Ricciotti and du Besset-Lyon architectes urbanistes, as well as the New York-based firms SLCE and Imrey Culbert.
 She is currently working on several residential developments in the City.
 Ludmilla obtained her Bachelor of Architecture from the National Higher School of Architecture of Marseille and her Master of Architecture from the National Higher School of Architecture of Paris la Villette.

 Jeremy Reed began working at MA in 2008, completing work on diverse projects in residential, commercial and hospitality, often in Landmarked historic districts.
 Before joining Morris Adjmi Architects, Jeremy worked with Dattner Architects in NYC where his work included the Battery Park City School in lower Manhattan.
 Jeremy graduated with a Bachelor of Arts in Biology from the University of Virginia, and after working in a molecular biology lab for four years moved to New York where he earned his Masters in Architecture degree from the City College of New York.
 He is a LEED accredited professional, active in the AIA, and occasionally runs marathons.
 He is a registered architect licensed in the State of New York.

-Allison Schwartz is a designer at MA working on projects in Washington DC and Philadelphia.
+Allison Schwartz is an architect at MA working on mixed-use and multi-family developments.
 Prior to joining MA she worked with S3 Architects in New York, SeARCH in Amsterdam, and Urban Think Tank in Caracas.
 Allison is a LEED GA with a Bachelor of Arts from the University of Pennsylvania and a Master of Architecture from Columbia University.
 During her undergraduate studies, Allison completed a number of internships in Atlanta, Philadelphia, and New York.

 Jennifer Sgro is an architect at MA, currently working on commercial buildings in New York City.
 Before joining MA, Jennifer worked at Moed DeArmas and Shannon Architects where she was primarily responsible for commercial buildings and plaza designs.
 Originally from Hamilton, Ontario, Jennifer is an experienced watercolor artist and graphic designer who has shown her art work in various galleries in both New York and Toronto.
 She graduated with a Bachelor of Architecture degree, with honors, from Carleton University in Ottawa.
 After graduating she worked for Carleton as a Teaching Assistant for its Directed Studies Abroad program in Spain before returning to Toronto to begin working as an architect.